natesilva/big-config/README.md

 Within the `default` directory, create as many JSON files as you want, with settings.
 For example, you might create a `database.json` file with your database config, and a `redis.json` file with your Redis settings.

 If you need different settings when running in `production` or `development` mode, add files to those directories.
-For example, if you put a `database.json` file in the `development` subdirectory, those settings will be **merged with** and override any equivalent settings from the `default` directory.
+For example, if you put `database.json` in the `development` subdirectory, those settings will be **merged with** and override any settings from `database.json` in the `default` directory.

 In `default/database.json`: